 Buying life insurance is no easy task, and at times, it can be a really tedious process.
-Advisors may unfortunately attempt to sell you more than you need, and might actually leave out important details about the policy you purchase.
+Some advisors may unfortunately attempt to sell you more than you need, and might actually leave out important details about the policy you purchase.
 The reason life insurance is so difficult to choose, is due to the fact that there are so many different plans out there.
 Plus, unlike auto or health insurance, you'll be leaving money behind for your estate and heirs.

-How Life Insurance Products Work
+How Life Insurance Works

-How the Payout Is Processed
+How the Payout is Processed

 The payout generally has a processing period.
 During this period, the company will evaluate the cause of death, and in most cases, will issue a payout.
 The payout is entirely tax free, and tends to come in the form of a lump sum.
 This lump sum can then be made to work like an income.

 If you happen to pass away shortly after purchasing a life insurance policy, the company has the ability to contest the payout.
 During this period of time, the company will check to see if any information was omitted on the application.
 If they find discrepancies, they can withhold the payout or offer you less.
 This is why it is important to be truthful on the application.
-For strategies in regard to death claims, you should definitely consult with an advisor.
+For the strategies in regard to death claims, you should definitely consult with an advisor.

 Can You Cover Your Kids?

-What If I Don't Have A Beneficiary?
+What if I Don't Have a Beneficiary?

 Most applications require you to have a primary beneficiary, and generally a contingent beneficiary as well.
 This will allocate funds to the person of your choosing.
 However, if you don't have a beneficiary, the death proceeds will go to your next of kin.

-Is There An Easy Way To Cancel?
+Is There an Easy Way to Cancel?

-Why You Need Life Insurance
+Why Do We Need Life Insurance?

-If you're a parent, and the top earner in your household, your family has been used to live with those means.
-Take your income out of the picture!
+If you are a parent and the top earner in your household, your family has been used to live with those means.
+Simply, take your income, out of the picture!
 What will happen?
 The answer is an absolute disaster!
 Your car will end up being sold, and your spouse might lose the house due to the cost of the mortgage.
 Sure, it is sad!
 Unfortunately, at the end of the day, your bank doesn't care about what has happened.
 They want their money.

 If you don't want your family to lose the house, your kids to switch school districts, and your spouse to work multiple jobs, it is advisable to hire a financial advisor to help you do the right thing sooner and make sure your income is securely covered.
-In this way, when you pass away, you have made sure that your family is financially well off.
+In this way, when you pass away, you have made sure that your family is financially safe.

-At What Age Should I Look Into Life Insurance?
+At What Age Should I Look into Life Insurance?

 Your thirties are definitely a great time to make sure you obtain coverage, but you should have actually looked into this at a much earlier age.
 This is especially true if your parents have consigned on any student loans you may have.
 It would be horrible for your parents to deal with the loss of a child, and then on top of that loss, be responsible for thousands of dollars in debt.
-If you've already missed the life insurance boat, and are finding yourself lacking coverage during your elder years, you still have options left.
+If you've already missed the life insurance boat, and are finding yourself lacking coverage during your elder years, you still have a number of options left.
 Typically, your need for life insurance decreases as you get older.
 So, when you reach a certain age, all you need is the cost to cover your burial expenses.
-So, if you're 65 and worried, take a look at some small whole life plans that feature a death benefit between $10,000 and $50,000.
+So, if you are 65 and worried, take a look at some small whole life plans that feature a death benefit between $10,000 and $50,000.
 Even at 65, these plans are affordable, and will provide you with the coverage you need.

-How Much Does It Cost?
+How Much Does it Cost?

 The cost is entirely dependent on the type of the plan and your rating.
 Permanent plans will be higher in cost, but tend to be more forgiving if you use tobacco products.
 Term life policies will generally be much cheaper, but certain ratings can dramatically increase the price.
-For some basic term insurance plans, you can get roughly $100,000 in death benefit for about $15 per month in your 20's.
+For some basic term life insurance plans, you can get roughly $100,000 in death benefit for about $15 per month in your 20's.
 When it comes to permanent insurance, that same $100,000 death benefit could end up costing you $1200 per year in your 20's.
-This would also be for people who have exceptional health.
+This would also be for people who have an exceptional health.
 If you're a smoker, that $15 term plan can turn into $30 per month.

-The Reason You Should Consult With An Advisor
+The Reason You Should Consult with an Advisor

 Consulting with an advisor should always be one of your top priorities.
 Why?
-Because they'll help you establish exactly what you need and what to buy.
+Because they will assist you establish exactly what you need and what to buy.
 Most advisors can take a look at your budget, and help you find a life insurance plan that will have little or no impact.
 This can ensure you to save some money, while being protected in the case of your death.
 Plus, when the time comes, your advisor can help you determine the time to convert or drop your coverage.

-When it comes to shopping for life insurance, before we get deep into the details, there are two main types: a) term and b) permanent.
+When it comes to shopping for life insurance, before we get deep into the details, there are two main types: a) term, and b) permanent.
 You can think of term insurance, as a temporary product with an expiration date, whereas a permanent life insurance plan means that you own it.
 Permanent life insurance tends to be the better option, but it comes at a higher price.
 You should also be aware of the fact that many term life insurance products come with the option of converting into a more permanent plan.
 So let's take a look at the key differences.